oroinc/documentation/commerce/admin_guide/menu/menu_config.rst

 Dividers help you logically organize menu items.

 .. note:: Some menus do not support displaying dividers (on a particular level in the tree, or in general).
-For example, if you add a divider to the top level of OroCRM and OroCommerce Management Console main menu (**application_menu**), the divider is not displayed.
+For example, if you add a divider to the top level of OroCRM and OroCommerce management console main menu (**application_menu**), the divider is not displayed.

    .. image:: /admin_guide/img/menus/ApplicationMenu.png